 - Options available to you personally.

-Is your Company insolvent?
+What is insolvency and is your Company insolvent?

-There are two tests for establishing insolvency;
+There are two tests for establishing insolvency:

 Do you think your Company satisfies the tests above?
-If so, there are a number of formal insolvency and winding up procedures available to your Company.
+If so, there are a number of formal insolvency and winding up procedures available to your Company:

 - Creditors’ Voluntary Liquidation

 - Compulsory Liquidation

 The Examinership procedure is intended to facilitate the rescue of insolvent and nearly insolvent companies.
 Examinership enables the company to ask the High Court for a period of 70–100 days ‘protection of the court’.
 In order for a company to be suitable for Examinership, the High Court has to be satisfied that the company would have a reasonable prospect of survival.
 In essence, the business must either be viable or have the potential to be made viable.
 The High Court, once satisfied that there is a reasonable prospect of survival, appoints an Examiner whose function is to formulate proposals for a compromise (or scheme of arrangement) between the company, its members and its creditors.
 During the period of protection, the creditors are restrained from exercising their rights to pursue claims.
 The company will continue to trade during the protection period and the directors remain in control of and responsible for the day to day running of the company.
 It is important to note that not all companies are suitable for Examinership and that the other three options above may be more suitable for your company.